PlaidWeb/publ-site/content/faq.md

 Publ is only one piece of a puzzle for a rich [IndieWeb](http://indieweb.org) experience.
 It is intended to provide the publishing and content management aspects of a site, and allow the use of other, simple tools for other parts of the ecosystem.

 To that end, the intention is that things like outgoing Webmention and WebSub are left to external tools.
-One such tool is (tentatively) [Pushl](http://github.com/PlaidWeb/Pushl) to provide the notification conduit between Publ (or any other CMS, static or dynamic!) and the various push infrastructure that is emerging around the IndieWeb.
+One such tool is (tentatively) [Pushl](http://github.com/PlaidWeb/Pushl) to provide the notification conduit between Publ (or any other publishing system, static or dynamic!) and the various push infrastructure that is emerging around the IndieWeb.

 For that matter, Pushl can also add basic ActivityPub support to a Publ site via [fed.brid.gy](http://fed.brid.gy).